angelol/stakemorecpu/README.md

 You can make a withdrawal from an exchange and unlock your account by staking more CPU.

 For example, if your account is ```helpimlocked```, make a withdrawal of ```10.0000 EOS``` from an exchange to ```stakemorecpu``` and specify ```helpimlocked``` as memo.
 It's important to give the correct memo as the transfer will be rejected otherwise.

+There is customer support rendered in the [EOS Account Creator Telegram Group](https://t.me/eos_account_creator), if you have a question or problem, please join and reach out.
+In order to recoup the deployment costs, there is currently a fee of 1% being charged for the usage.